grid.atomgrid module

 Type

-classmethod from_preset(rgrid=None, *, atnum, preset, center=None, rotate=0, use_spherical=False)
+classmethod from_preset(atnum, preset, rgrid=None, center=None, rotate=0, method='lebedev')[source]

 Parameters

-• atnum (int, keyword-only argument) – The atomic number specifying the predefined grid.
+• atnum (int) – The atomic number.

-• preset (str, keyword-only argument) – The name of predefined grid specifying the radial sectors and their corresponding number of angular grid points.
-Supported preset options include: ‘coarse’, ‘medium’, ‘fine’, ‘veryfine’, ‘ultrafine’, and ‘insane’.
+• preset (str, optional) – The name of pre-defined grid specifying the radial sectors and their corresponding number of angular grid points.
+Supported options include our custom presets: ‘coarse’, ‘medium’, ‘fine’, ‘veryfine’, ‘ultrafine’, and ‘insane’, as well as, other standard pre-defined grids including: ‘sg_0’, ‘sg_1’, ‘sg_2’, and ‘sg_3’, and the Ochsenfeld grids: ‘g1’, ‘g2’, ‘g3’, ‘g4’, ‘g5’, ‘g6’, and ‘g7’, with higher number indicating greater accuracy but denser grid.
+See Notes for more information.

-classmethod from_pruned(rgrid, radius, *_, sectors_r, sectors_degree=None, sectors_size=None, center=None, rotate=0, use_spherical=False)
+classmethod from_pruned(rgrid, radius, r_sectors, d_sectors=None, *, s_sectors=None, center=None, rotate=0, method='lebedev')[source]

 Initialize AtomGrid class that splits radial sections into sectors which specified degrees.